May 2, 2023

 An overdose of Lexapro can be dangerous and may lead to serious side effects.
 Symptoms of an overdose include hallucinations, confusion, loss of consciousness, or seizures.
 If you think you have taken too much Lexapro, seek medical attention right away.

 Lexapro is a selective serotonin reuptake inhibitor (SSRI) like other antidepressants such as Zoloft and Prozac.
-While there are many similarities, each SSRI medication can be slightly different in how well they work in a specific person, the side effects, drug interactions, dose, and cost.
+While there are many similarities, each SSRI medication can be slightly different in how well it works in a specific person, the side effects, drug interactions, dose, and cost.
 Work with your doctor and pharmacist in picking out the right SSRI for you.

 Yes, many people use Lexapro along with other medications to treat other physical or mental health conditions.
 Let your pharmacist and doctor know about all your medications, including whenever there are any changes, so they can help keep you safe from drug interactions.